YellowMinionPlannet/Notes/AEM/WebComponents/Pluralsight_CoryHouse_WebComponentsFundamentals.md/note.md

 ```

 # 5 Shadow DOM Insertion Points & Events
-Insertion points is achieved by `<content>` tag to invite any targeted Light DOM Elements, which is included within Shadow Host,to be inserted within Shadow DOM.
+Insertion points is achieved by `<content>` tag to invite any targeted Light DOM Elements, which is included within Shadow Host, to be inserted within Shadow DOM.

 ```html
 <!DOCTYPE html>